dkm/xcplanner/README.md

 Linking to XC Planner
 ---------------------

-XC Planner accepts a query string which is used to set the initial state.
-These are:
+If you&quot;re hosting XC Planner on your own server then you can edit `config.php` to set suitable defaults.
+If you prefer to use an existing installation (e.g. http://www.paraglidingforum.com/xcplanner/) then you can set suitable defaults with a query string.
+The available options are:

 * `location=`_name_
 * `flightType=`_type_